Farhan-Fadillah/the-journey-of-farhan-fadillah/README.md

 ![auto](https://github.com/Farhan-Fadillah/picture_list/blob/5eeb44addb2c57064bd1ac4f7e7952c8f40d90d0/automation.jpg)

+# What do i get?

-The collaborative nature of these internships helped me develop strong communication and teamwork skills, essential for coordinating complex projects and aligning technical solutions with business needs.
+The collaborative nature of these experiences helped me develop strong communication and teamwork skills, essential for coordinating complex projects and aligning technical solutions with business needs.
 These formative experiences not only equipped me with a robust